Discover Why 900 ACE Is Best Engine For Touring…

 Rotax 900 ACE Product Review – Multiple Engine Modes

 I also want to comment about the 900 ACE engine modes – Eco, Standard and Sport.
 Eco Mode didn’t cut it for my kind of trail riding, but was good for loading and unloading from my Triton Trailer, maneuvering in and out of gas stations, parking at restaurants and motels, and getting unstuck – anywhere I didn’t want track spinning.
 Sport Mode was torque-ier than I needed for most trails, so I mostly stayed in Standard Mode, which I found best suited all of my riding and fuel economy needs.

 Having racked up more miles on a 900 ACE in several seasons than most other riders in North America, I have no reservation in recommending it as my Ski-Doo engine of choice.
-I will be riding a 900 ACE again in 2018.
+I will be riding a 900 ACE again.
 Fellow snowmobiler Brent Murphy may have put it best after his own test ride when he exclaimed: “Riding that Ski-Doo really made me feel like I was hauling ACE!”

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.